 Thai Curried Squash Soup

-Pregnancy perk: Ginger can help soothe your upset stomach, while winter squashes provide folate, a B vitamin that helps reduce the risk of neural-tube defects, such as spina bifida.
+Get two great dishes in one by making this soup with the broth left over from cooking the meat in this Vietnamese Chicken Salad recipe.
+Pregnancy perk of the soup: Ginger can help soothe your upset stomach, while winter squashes provide folate, a B vitamin that helps reduce the risk of neural-tube defects, such as spina bifida.

 - 6 cups cubed butternut and acorn squash, cut into 1/2-inch cubes (You'll need at least 2 pounds of whole squash to yield this amount.)

 - 1 cup onion, finely diced (about 1 onion)

 - 1 cup celery, finely diced (about 2 stalks)

 - 1 teaspoon curry powder (or to taste)

 - 2 cups broth from Vietnamese Chicken Salad recipe (or substitute 2 cups low-sodium vegetable broth plus 1 teaspoon fresh grated ginger)

 - 1 14 ounce can lite coconut milk

 - Salt, to taste